-Lab: Sickle-Cell Alleles
+Lab (Workbook): Sickle-Cell Alleles

 An interactive simulation of the classic malaria and sickle-cell anemia system is used to explore natural selection and genetic drift.
 Students examine African villages with different malaria death rates.
 First they use the Hardy-Weinberg equation to calculate the expected proportion of sickle-cell carriers from HbS and HbA allele frequencies.
 Then they examine how the allele frequencies change with changes in malaria risk and with different "founder" scenarios.
 Finally they explore genetic drift without selection by looking at different-sized villages where both diseases have been cured.
 An optional advanced section allows independent exploration of evolutionary forces using a basic population genetics model with adjustable parameters for selection strength, immigration rate, and population size.
 This is one of our most popular labs for introductory biology courses.